MatthewCYLau/scala-play-skills-tracker/README.md

 ## Usage

-- Make a `GET` request to `http://localhost:9000/profiles` to list user profiles
+- Make a `GET` request to `http://localhost:9000/users` to list users

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.